elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 end
 ```

-The job of `OptionParser#parse` is to take a given arguments array and match it against the callbacks defined via the `OptionParser#on` method.
+The job of `OptionParser#parse` is to take an arguments array and match it against the callbacks defined via the `OptionParser#on` method.
 Whenever a flag is matched, the associated block for that flag is executed.
 Finally, any unmatched arguments are returned.
 In the case of `rcat`, the unmatched arguments consist of the list of files we want to concatenate and display.
-The following standalone example demonstrates what's going on in `RCat::Application`:
+The following example demonstrates what's going on in `RCat::Application`:

 ```ruby
 require "optparse"